adaltas/node-nikita/src/write/assert.coffee.md

 # `assert(options)`

-Assert a provided text match the content of a text file
+Assert a provided text match the content of a text file.

 ## Option properties